css-materials/course-site/content/syllabus/manipulate-strings/index.md

 ## Overview

-* Introduce tidyr functions to extract data from strings
+* Define Strings, Regular Expressions, and their uses
-* Introduce regular expressions
+* Introduce the `stringr()` package
-* Practice using regular expressions in R
+* Practice using Regular Expressions in R to extract info from strings

 ## Before class

 * Read [Chapter 14 "Strings"](https://r4ds.hadley.nz/strings) in "R for Data Science" 2nd Edition (read it all, but especially 14.4 "Extracting data from strings").
 * Read [Chapter 17](https://bookdown.org/rdpeng/rprogdatascience/regular-expressions.html#the-stringr-package) from *R Programming for Data Science*.
-This book covers the entire range of regular expressions packages and functions: you do not need to understand everything, only focus on the big picture.
+This book covers the entire range of regular expressions packages and functions: you do not need to understand everything, focus on the big picture.
 In-class we talk about `stringr()`

 ## Additional Resources